masak/strangelyconsistent-blog-posts/t5-enumerating-trees.markdown

 2012 Haskell.
 Heck, I bet the same approach would look quite elegant in 2012 Perl 6.

-The other thing is that one of our non-contestants (he simply applied to late) not only used an algorithm out of the fourth "The Art of Computer Programming" book, but found what he perceived to be a bug in same algorithm, and wrote an email to Donald Knuth about it!
+The other thing is that one of our non-contestants (he simply applied too late) not only used an algorithm out of the fourth "The Art of Computer Programming" book, but found what he perceived to be a bug in same algorithm, and wrote an email to Donald Knuth about it!
 Well, it turned out that professor Knuth's